jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

  - Evolution of new tools is gradual.
  - The number of tools always multiplies to fill niches.
  - Natural selection determines which tools lives on.
- - Individuals are the unit of selection.
+ - Individuals are selected to live or die.

 Thus, we humans are biological vessels for technological evolution.
 As Cinderella demonstrated our fate is determined by the tools in our hands, not the genes in our cells.